 How to make a ribbon rose

 Rolling the ribbon this way will form the center of the rose, and hide the tail end.
-Once you’ve started the roll, anchor it onto a strip of buckram with a few stitches.
+Once you’ve started the roll, anchor it onto a piece of buckram with a few stitches.
 You can secure with a straight pin to keep it in place while you hand stitch the ribbon.

 Uses for buckram